Nigel Bates: Reception

 In 2020, Sara Wallis and Ian Hyland from the Daily Mirror placed Nigel 90th on their ranked list of the best EastEnders characters of all time, calling him "Nerdy" and Grant's "conscience" who was famous for his "natty shirts and ties".
 For his role as Nigel, Bradley was longlisted for "Best Actor" at the 2025 Inside Soap Awards.
+The following year, Bradley was longlisted for "Best Actor" at the 2026 Inside Soap Awards, whilst the character's death was longlisted for "Best Exit", "Nigel's dementia & final goodbye" was longlisted for "Best Storyline" and the "Nigel's 90's Special" episode was longlisted for "Best Showstopper".